-If a named peril damages or destroys the contents of your storage unit, you should be able to file a claim with your renters insurance company and receive either a reimbursement for the loss or a replacement of the lost items.
+If a named peril damages or destroys your personal belongings inside your storage unit, you should be able to file a claim with your renters insurance company and receive a reimbursement for the loss.

 Some perils are also explicitly excluded.
-In addition to floods, earthquakes and other types of earth movements are generally not covered, unless you purchase additional coverage, which is known as a rider.
-Policygenius can help you find renters insurance that fits your geographic needs and contains the coverage you need for your property.
+In addition to floods, earthquakes and other types of earth movements are generally not covered, unless you purchase additional coverage, which is known as an endorsement.
+A Policygenius expert can help you find renters insurance that fits your geographic needs and contains the coverage you need for your property.

-However, there are special limits of liability for property located in a storage unit.
-In fact, any property stored away from your home is subject to this limit of liability.
-In most cases, the special limit of liability for your personal property away from home is 10% of the coverage you’d receive had the property been at your home, or $1,000, whichever is greater.
+Any property stored away from your home is subject to a sublimit.
+In most cases, a renters policy sublimit for your personal property away from home is 10% of the coverage you’d receive had the property been at your home, or $1,000, whichever is greater.

 This limitation has some exclusions, meaning that you can still benefit from the full limit of liability if your property is away from home under these circumstances:

-In addition to reduced coverage for property stored away from the residence premises, certain individual items also have their own limits of liability, as defined by your policy.
-These tend to be high-value items like guns, jewelry, coin collections, and watercraft.
+In addition to reduced coverage for property stored away from the rental premises, certain individual personal property also has its own sublimits, as defined by your policy.
+This usually pertains to high-value items like guns, jewelry, coin collections, and electronics.

 Depending on your policy, if guns worth $2,500 in your storage unit are destroyed by a covered loss, you may receive either 10% back, which is $250, or $1,000, because it’s greater than the 10% limit.

-It’s possible to purchase additional coverage that increases your limits of liability, thereby protecting greater amounts of your stuff.
-This is called adding a rider or endorsement to your policy.
-Depending on your insurer, it may be possible to increase the limits of liability on individual items, the limits of liability on stuff in your storage unit or another off-premises location, or both.
+It’s possible to purchase additional coverage that increases your sublimits, thereby protecting greater amounts of your personal belongings.
+This is called adding an endorsement to your policy.
+Depending on your insurance company, it may be possible to increase the sublimits on individual items, the sublimits on your possessions in your storage unit or another off-premises location, or both.

-Additionally, you may schedule some high-value items with relatively low limits of liability to make sure you get full coverage for them.
-Schedules are a type of rider that pertains to valuables that may otherwise not be covered by your policy, or which are covered at very low amounts.
-Make sure your schedule includes coverage for items in a storage unit.
+Scheduled property endorsement: You can schedule an endorsement to your policy for specific items (usually those of high-value) that exceed your policy’s sublimit.
+Scheduled property endorsements are a type of endorsement that pertains to belongings that may otherwise not be covered by your policy, or which are covered at very low amounts.
+Make sure your schedule includes coverage for those items in a storage unit.

 While not every self-storage company offers insurance for the contents stored in their storage units, most will still require your belongings to be already insured, so make sure you bring a copy of your renters insurance coverage when you go to pay for your storage unit.
 Homeowners insurance also covers personal property in a storage unit in the same way that renters insurance does.